-- 5.2 36 individual trees and 1 tree group (totalling 40 trees) must be removed to facilitate the development proposals as they are located within the proposed footprint of new dwellings or would suffer substantial root damage from the installation of new paths and roads.
-The majority of these are low or moderate value with the exception of 2 that are high value trees. - The greatest impact of the development on trees will be the loss of arboricultural value, as many are of large size and in good heath, and on views across the site which are currently dominated by trees.
-The maturity of the tree stock means that it can not be recreated in the short term and their will be insufficient space within the development to plant a high number of larger growing trees.
+5.2 38 individual trees and 1 tree group (totalling 42 trees) must be removed to facilitate the development proposals as they are located within the proposed footprint of new dwellings or would suffer substantial root damage from the installation of new paths and roads.
+The majority of these are low or moderate value with the exception of 3 that are high value trees.

+- 5.3 The greatest impact of the development on trees will be the loss of arboricultural value, as many are of large size and in good health, and on views across the site which are currently dominated by trees.
+The maturity of the tree stock means that it cannot be recreated in the short term and there will be insufficient space within the development to plant a high number of larger growing trees.
 Development will therefore have a permanent negative impact on tree cover. - 5.4 Existing hard standing around the rooting area of tree T8 is proposed to be excavated and landscaped.
-The breaking-out of hard-surfacing and the excavation of material will need to be conducted in a sensitive and controlled manner. - Group G3 overhangs the site by up to 8m in places and consequently there will be a requirement to prune back these trees during the construction phase and cyclically during future occupancy, however the layout has been designed with larger rear gardens to these plots to allow for future growth. - 5.6 Garden boundary fencing is proposed in the root protection areas of trees T33, T35, T41 and T42.
-In order to avoid damage to the tree and its roots a specified method on installation should be followed (See section 7.3). - 5.7 Fencing to protect the retained trees within the site will be necessary.
-This will reduce the useable area for works and storage of materials during development. - 5.8 Where planning permission is granted, the retention schedule shown in Table 2 and Drawing 2 would normally form a part of that permission.
+The breaking-out of hard-surfacing and the excavation of material will need to be conducted in a sensitive and controlled manner. - 5.5 Group G3 overhangs the site by up to 8m in places and consequently there will be a requirement to prune back these trees during the construction phase and cyclically during future occupancy, however the layout has been designed with larger rear gardens to these plots to allow for future growth. - 5.6 Fencing to protect the retained trees within the site will be necessary.
+This will reduce the useable area for works and storage of materials during development. - 5.7 Where planning permission is granted, the retention schedule shown in Table 2 and Drawing 2 would normally form a part of that permission.
 Any change to this schedule would therefore be likely to require an application to vary the consent.